wcrowell/cas-functional-tests/README.md

-There are 3 branches:
+## There are 3 branches:

-1. master: Runs an embedded Jetty container and deploys cas-server-webapp and cas-management-webapp.
+1. **master**: Runs an embedded Jetty container and deploys cas-server-webapp and cas-management-webapp.
 Then runs tests against CAS.
-2. 4.2.x_without_embedded_container: Runs tests against CAS 4.2.x without firing up an embedded container.
+2. **4.2.x_without_embedded_container**: Runs tests against CAS 4.2.x without firing up an embedded container.
-3. 5.0.x: Runs tests against CAS 5.0.x without starting up an embedded container.
+3. **5.0.x**: Runs tests against CAS 5.0.x without starting up an embedded container.

 * You must setup an embedded container with cas-server-webapp, cas-management-webapp, and protected-web-app for branches 4.2.x_without_embedded_container and 5.0.x.